 ST = short ton

 A. The top eight countries with the most coal reserves are listed here.
-The amount of coal left in the ground has been estimated for each country.
+The U.S. Department of Energy has reported the estimated amount of coal still in the ground for each country based on individual coal mine statistics.
 You are welcome to click on the link below to verify this list.
-These are 2015 values.
+These are 2019 statistics (the most recent available).

 Note: Even though Russia has coal, it is located in very remote areas with poor transportation networks.
 Trying to retrieve this coal would be cost-prohibitive (i.e., they would lose money by mining this coal).
 Therefore, Russia's coal is really not considered a big part of the solution today.